 To find out more about our business please view here: www.europeantour.com/en/europeantour/corporate-news/

 Policies in relation to Slavery and Human Trafficking

 We strive to ensure we have robust commercial agreements, employment contracts, employment and recruitment-related policies and procedures in place which are updated regularly.
 No form of slavery will be tolerated within our business.

-The PGA European Tour group’s Procurement Policy sets out our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
-Our Whistleblowing Policy details how to report any suspected breach.
-We have a Modern Slavery Guidance Note to ensure any report of modern slavery or human trafficking is dealt with effectively and efficiently by a working group set up for this purpose.
+The European Tour group’s Procurement Policy sets out our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+It outlines our activity in relation to social, environmental and ethical impacts of our supply chain and governs how we manage relationships with Suppliers and what we expect of them in relation to modern slavery and otherwise.

 Our standard terms of business require our Suppliers to comply with all applicable laws and include specific obligations upon our Suppliers to:

 ♦ comply with all applicable laws including the Modern Slavery Act 2015; and